coderefinery/workshop-intro/README.md

   contact info if they prefer to share that, one-line what they are working on, and their experience with Git.
 Instructor writes the first line to show what we expect here and also explains how hackpads work.

-## Who is CodeRefinery for?

-- You've been a researcher for a while, you code all the time but your main job isn't coding.
-You've never quite learned best practices.
-- You work on projects with many people, but can't really share your code yet because you haven't learned the right tools yet.
-- You are a group leader, and would like your group to work together to get more value out of your code

 ## Program for the next 3 days